 Can you imagine a better way to spend a rainy day than coffee and cats?
 I certainly don’t.

-The cat cafe in Porto is called O Porto dos Gatos, it’s 100% vegetarian and it’s located in Av. de Rodrigues de Freitas.
+The cat cafe in Porto is called O Porto dos Gatos, and they shelter abandoned cats that can now live their best life in here.
+Plus, this place is 100% vegetarian and surprisingly cheap!
+I loved the lunch menu.
+It’s located in Av. de Rodrigues de Freitas.

-Another famous cafe you may want to visit (although it doesn’t accept cats) it’s the famous Majestic Cafe.
+Another famous cafe you may want to visit when in Porto (although it doesn’t accept cats) it’s the famous Majestic Cafe.
 Make sure to add it to your list!

 Do not miss the exhibitions at Alfandega do Porto